 - Drinks, food

-Tips and Suggestions on Replacing a Lost Passport
+Tips and Suggestions when Replacing a Lost or Stolen Passport

 Keep in mind that consulate hours, for example the US Consulate in Costa Rica, are very limited and you need to make sure you get there between the hours they are open because it would be a very rare case if they helped you outside of these hours.